politician/api-bootstrap/README.md

 ===
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](http://standardjs.com/)

-If you have not installed gulp globally, we suggest you do it with `npm install -g gulp` otherwise run the following commands from the node_modules directory: `./node_modules/gulp/bin/gulp.js`

-Run `gulp`, it will automatically test, lint and start your API, watching any modification and re-linting/starting with nodemon.
+Run `npm run dev-start`, it will automatically test, lint and start your API, watching any modification and re-linting/starting with nodemon.

-Gulp sets the environment variable `NODE_ENV=dev`
+NPM sets the environment variable `NODE_ENV=dev`

 > Use [TDD](https://en.wikipedia.org/wiki/Test-driven_development):

 > 1. Write a test in `./test/`
 > 2. Add your endpoint in `./lib/api.js`
-> 3. Run `gulp`
+> 3. Run `npm run dev-start`

 You can see your API on [http://localhost:3000](http://localhost:3000) and see its documentation on [http://localhost:3000/documentation](http://localhost:3000/documentation)